 Around February each year, shops all around Japan stock their shelves with sakura-themed items, snacks, and dishes.
 This is way before the first flowers open, mind you, but the mood is set well in advance.
 Every year, this cherry blossom market grows larger and the range of products and food centered on the flowers increase.
 Especially dessert creations and sweets are plentifully available during March and April when Japan actually experiences the beautiful cherry blossom.

-But why is the country so fascinated with the sakura phenomenon since centuries ago?
+But why is Japan so fascinated with the sakura phenomenon since centuries ago?
+Cherry blossom trees have many meanings to the Japanese.
 A lot has to do with the very brief life of the flowers, blooming only for about a week to ten days.
 Their fleeting beauty illustrates all too perfectly that nothing in this world is permanent, everything passes away at some point.
 A sad but beautiful admiration for this impermanence has been an important part of the Japanese mindset since ancient times.
 In Japanese, it’s called “mono no aware.”
 This mindset can be found in the smallest things of Japanese daily life – let’s take a closer look and do a little cherry blossom Q&A!

-Q1 – Do Cherry Blossoms Have a Scent?
+Q1 – Do Japanese Cherry Blossoms Have a Scent?

-In early spring, you’ll see cherry blossom-flavored drinks, sweets, and snacks all over Japan’s shops and department stores—but do cherry blossoms even have a scent?
+In early spring, you’ll see cherry blossom-flavored drinks, sweets, and snacks all over Japan’s shops and department stores—but do Japanese cherry blossoms even have a smell?

 Generally speaking, the scent of sakura is subtle and delicate, including the flowers of Somei Yoshino, the variety that makes up 80% of Japan’s cherry blossom trees.
 Even if you hold a flower right under your nose, there will only be the tiniest hint of a scent.
 Most people recognize the scent and taste of cherry blossoms as their salted leaves and petals, or the aromatic traditional sweet called sakuramochi.